By using our website, you agree to our use of cookies (Visit our privacy policy).

 Along with uncompressed audio, ConnectionOpen also offers screen sharing as well as video calling via webcam.

-Furthermore, ConnectionOpen works well with a variety of digital audio workspaces, or DAWs, making it easy to integrate into your existing workflow.
+Furthermore, ConnectionOpen works well with a variety of digital audio workspaces (DAWs), making it easy to integrate into your existing workflow.

-If you only need to record on a particular day, you can start with a ConnectionOpen day pass which comes with 24 hours of access for a one-time fee of $10.
+If you only need to record on a single day, you can get a 24-hour pass for just $10.

-Basic comes with four-day passes, Standard comes with twelve, and Pro comes with thirty.
+Basic doesn’t come with any day passes, while Standard comes with ten and Pro comes with thirty.

 5. IpDTL

-Founded in 2013, IpDTL is a remote broadcasting service that allows users to place and receive ISDN calls and radio remotes from within their web browser.
+Founded in 2013, IpDTL is a remote broadcasting service that supports ISDN calls and radio remotes through your web browser.

-Subscribers can even get their own ISDN number, making the platform virtually indistinguishable from a traditional ISDN system while offering a number of extra features.
+Subscribers can even get their own ISDN number, which makes IpDTL virtually indistinguishable from a traditional ISDN system — while also offering a number of additional features..

-Aside from an internet browser, all you’ll need to get started with IpDTL is a USB microphone or an audio interface.
+Aside from an internet browser, all you’ll need to use IpDTL is a USB microphone or an audio interface.

-Like ConnectionOpen, IpDTL lets users start out with a basic day pass-however, these cost a full $20 compared to just $10 with ConnectionOpen.
+IpDTL also offers a basic day pass, but these cost a full $20 compared to just $10 with ConnectionOpen.

 6. Google Meet

-While Google Meet is most often used for conventional meetings, you may also be interested in using it to record voice acting sessions.
+While Google Meet is most often used for conventional meetings, you can also use it to record voice acting sessions.

-Unlike some of the other programs on this list, Google Meet is also available for mobile devices running iOS or Android.
+Unlike some other platforms, Google Meet is also available on iOS or Android.

 Participants can join meetings through their web browser, through the Google Meet app, or by calling the meeting’s dial-in number on their cell phone or landline.